davepacheco/registrar/README.md

 1. The operator provisions a new instance of "authcache".
 This creates a new SmartOS zone (container).
 The new container gets a uuid.
-In this example, the uuid is `a2674d3b-a9c4-46bc-a835-b6ce21d522c2`.
+In this example, the uuid is "a2674d3b-a9c4-46bc-a835-b6ce21d522c2".
-2. When the new zone boots up, various operating system services start up, including the authentication cache itself and Registrar (this component).
+2. When the new zone boots up, various operating system services start up, including Registrar (this component).
 3. Registrar reads its configuration file, which specifies that it should register itself at "authcache.emy-10.joyent.us".
-4. Registrar connects to the ZooKeeper cluster and inserts a ZooKeeper ephemeral node called `/us/joyent/emy-10/authcache/a2674d3b-a9c4-46bc-a835-b6ce21d522c2`.
+4. Registrar connects to the ZooKeeper cluster and inserts a ZooKeeper ephemeral node called "/us/joyent/emy-10/authcache/a2674d3b-a9c4-46bc-a835-b6ce21d522c2".
 The contents of this node are a JSON payload that includes the IP address of this zone, as well as the ports it's listening on.
-5. Some time later, a client of authcache does a DNS query for `authcache.emy-10.joyent.us` using its configured nameservers, which are running instances of `binder`.
-Assuming binder doesn't have the answer to this query cached, it fetches the state out of ZooKeeper under `/us/joyent/emy-10/authcache`.
-From this, it finds the IP addresses and ports of the authcache instances, including those of our newly-provisioned zone `a2674d3b-a9c4-46bc-a835-b6ce21d522c2`.
+5. Some time later, a client of authcache does a DNS query for "authcache.emy-10.joyent.us" using its configured nameservers, which are running instances of Binder.
+Assuming binder doesn't have the answer to this query cached, it fetches the state out of ZooKeeper under "/us/joyent/emy-10/authcache".
+From this, it finds the IP addresses and ports of the authcache instances, including those of our newly-provisioned zone "a2674d3b-a9c4-46bc-a835-b6ce21d522c2".
 Binder caches this information for subsequent queries.
-6. Binder translates this information into the appropriate DNS answers (usually `A` records or `SRV` records, depending on what the DNS client asked for).
+6. Binder translates this information into the appropriate DNS answers (usually "A" records or "SRV" records, depending on what the DNS client asked for).

-If the zone is unprovisioned, or the server on which it's running reboots or powers off or becomes partitioned, Registrar will become disconnected from ZooKeeper.
+If the zone is destroyed, or the server on which it's running reboots or powers off or becomes partitioned, Registrar will become disconnected from ZooKeeper.
 This causes its ephemeral node to disappear from ZooKeeper.
 Once the Binder caches expire and they re-fetch the state from ZooKeeper, they will no longer find information about the zone that's gone, so they will stop including that zone in DNS answers.
 Clients will shortly stop using the zone.

 In this way: